Chess (musical): 2000 to 2009

 An Actors Fund of America Benefit Concert was given in 2003 in the New Amsterdam Theater on Broadway.
 It was produced without set or costume changes, and with the orchestra onstage.
 The show was a combination of both the American and British versions, mostly following the British version with regard to music but the American version with regard to the plot, though the American version's subplot with Florence's father was cut.
 Act 1 was set in Merano, and Act 2 was set in Bangkok, like in the British version.
 The show, which was recorded, was directed by Peter Flynn, choreographed by Christopher Gattelli and conducted by Seth Rudetsky.
-The cast included Adam Pascal as Frederick, Julia Murney as Florence, Josh Groban as Anatoly, Norm Lewis as Alexander, Raúl Esparza as the Arbiter, and Sutton Foster as Svetlana.
+The cast included Adam Pascal as Frederick, Julia Murney as Florence, a young 22 year old Josh Groban as Anatoly, Norm Lewis as Molokov, Jonathan Dokuchitz as Walter, Raúl Esparza as the Arbiter, and Sutton Foster as Svetlana.

 The Estonian production premiered in 2006 at the theatre Vanemuine in Tartu.
 The cast included Koit Toome and Gerli Padar as Freddie and Florence, respectively.

 A concert version was presented in 2007 at the Ford Amphitheatre, Los Angeles, California, mixing the British and American versions.
 The cast included Susan Egan as Svetlana, Kevin Earley as Anatoly, Ty Taylor as Freddie, Cindy Robinson as Florence, Thomas Griffith as Alexander, and Matthew Morrison as the Arbiter.
 The concert was directed by Brian Michael Purcell.
 A portion of the proceeds went to Broadway Cares/Equity Fights AIDS.
 A German-language version premiered in 2008 at Staatsoperette Dresden.
 It ran two seasons until 2010.